jdematos/JSON-webservice-xmodule/README.md

 # JSON-webservice-xmodule

-This is prototype of a searchable list of Roosevelt University's student organizations for the university's mobile application.
-I created a JSON-based web service meant to be used with Modo labs Xmodule, which allows you to customize in-app content.
+This is a prototype of a searchable list of Roosevelt University's student organizations for the university's mobile application.
+I created a JSON-based web service meant to be used with Modo labs Xmodule, which allows you to display customized in-app content.

 An important specification for this project was to create something easily maintainable by non-techinical people.
-My solution to this was to create a google sheet where all the student org data would live, and a google script that would use this data to create JSON which declares how its data should be displayed in the university's mobile application through xmodule.
+My solution to this was to create a google sheets where all the student org data would live, and a google script that would use this data to create JSON which declares how its data should be displayed in the university's mobile application through xmodule.

-This project was created for the web design and development department at Roosevelt University, however, I decided to share it so other institutions who also use Modo's mobile app platform can fork this project and modify it to meet their needs and have an easier time taking their mobile strategy to the next level.
+This project was created for the web design and development department at Roosevelt University, however, I decided to share it so other institutions who also use Modo's mobile app platform can copy and modify this project to meet their needs and have an easier time taking their mobile strategy to the next level.

 ### Prerequisites